SalmonMode/salmonmode.github.io/_posts/2020-08-26-what-would-qa-do-all-day.md

 Your expectations of the team, how you work, and how you believe the development process works, fundamentally need to change if you want to have a remotely predictable process.

-You _cannot_ expect to have fixed cost, fixed time, and fixed scope.
+You _cannot_ expect to have fixed cost, fixed time, fixed scope, and fixed quality.
 Something _has_ to be variable.
 This isn't a factory line, and there _are_ unknowns, so something will have to give.

 I recommend scope, because setting dates for things is a normal part of business operations, we want to keep costs low, and scope is the easiest to regulate when you start off knowing that you'll have to regulate it.